 The flooring of a home is one of its defining features.
 Wood flooring remains one of the most popular options, as it is a naturally inviting, beautiful and timeless material.
 While older, more traditional homes often have the original hardwood floors still in place, many newer homes are using laminate.
-It offers a natural look similar to wood but at a lower price.
+What is laminate flooring?
+It’s imitation hardwood that creates a natural look similar to wood but at a lower price.

-When deciding between hardwood vs. laminate flooring, there are several pros and cons to consider.
+Hardwood and laminate flooring pros and cons leave you several facets to consider.
 Sure, when comparing laminate vs hardwood cost, laminate is usually the more affordable option.
-But you also must look at durability, resale value, cleaning, installation and more.
-This article will compare some of the factors between hardwood vs laminate flooring and help you decide which is best for your home.
+But you also must look at durability, repair, and the type of room that the floor will be in.
+This article will compare some of the factors of laminate vs hardwood and help you decide which is best for your home:

 Laminate vs. hardwood cost

 The reality of flooring costs and what you can afford may be miles apart.
 Take into consideration the cost of laminate and hardwood flooring to determine what is best for you.

 CONS – Solid wood flooring can cost $5-$10 per square foot, including installation.
 But keep in mind that hardwood flooring is made of harvested trees; pricing depends on the type of wood you choose.
 In general, hardwood is considerably higher to buy and to install.

 PROS – Laminate wood flooring is made from composite wood pressed together at high temperatures.
 The image of hardwood is then placed over the composite wood, covering it to form the laminate.
 Not only are the materials themselves cheaper, but laminate wood installation cost is, on average, 50 percent less than hardwood installation.

 Laminate flooring can cost $3-$7 per square foot, including installation.
 Again, the exact prices will vary depending on the types of materials used and the size of your home.